 A lot of people also unknowingly take half-assed made kind of fish oil that isn’t as effective.
 Myself included years ago- I took the cheap ass COSTCO brand for an entire year!
 It turns out that not all fish oil is created equal.

-Omega 3 is another name for Omega-3 fatty acid.
+Omega 3s are another name for Omega-3 fatty acids.
 These fats are found in the human body and certain foods (mainly oily fish.)
 They are ESSENTIAL because the body can’t synthesize them on their own- aka we need them from our FOOD.
 In our diet!

 There are 3 types: EPA and DHA (Which mainly come from certain fish like salmon and sardines.)
 And ALA (which mainly come from high-quality oils, flaxseeds, walnuts, and chia seeds.